alexyuly/chil/README.md

 ### 5 Operations

-#### 5.1 Operation Type Defintions
+#### 5.1 Operation Defintions

-An *operation type defintion* declares the traits of a new operation type which is composed of a name, an optional generic template, 0 or more sources, and an optional sink.
+An *operation defintion* is a file with an extension of `.word`, in JSON format, which declares the traits of a new operation type or generic which is composed of a name, an optional generic template, 1 or more sources, and an optional sink.
+The name of the file, excluding the `.word` extension, should be equivalent to the name of the operation type or generic.

 ###### (Figure 5.1) An operation type defintion
 ```
 {
-    "name": OperationTypeName,
+    "name": OperationName,
     "behavior": "operation",
     "generic": {
         TypeArgumentKey1: TypeArgument1,